Air ambulance services in Greece: Private-sector companies

 Private-sector companies that provide or have provided air medical transportation and medical escort of patients via means of air transport, air ambulance fixed and rotary wing or commercial scheduled flights include Gamma Air Medical Ltd, which was founded in 1997.

 Private-sector companies such as Global Air Ambulance and US Air Ambulance both provide air medical repatriation services to and from Greece.
-Greek citizens that are abroad and in need of medical transport back to Greece can be moved by air ambulance or, in less critical situations, air medical escort.
+Greek citizens who are abroad and in need of medical transport back to Greece can be moved by air ambulance or, in less critical situations, air medical escort.